 Form the poor fetter’d SLAVE on bended knee; 315

-From Britains sons imploring to be free …
+From Britains sons imploring to be free

-Commenting on passages such as this some thirty years ago, Maureen McNeil shrewdly observed that Darwin’s industrial poetry erased workers from the scene – instead attributing labor, “to ‘gnomes’ who magically perform the work required” (17, 19).
-Yet equipped with mining and prospecting hammers, presiding over kilns, grinding pigments with “strong arm,” molding and glazing forms with “nice touch,” these “GNOMES” certainly insinuate the working people at Wedgwood’s factory and across his far-flung supply and production chain.
-Rather than eliminate human producers, Darwin’s incessant apostrophes to “earth-men” in the plural encompass human laborers together with the materials, tools, and machines, they work, conjoining both sources of occulted value that contribute to the animate “magic” of commodities.
-“Charmed by your touch,” Darwin repeats, the molten metals pour, harden, refine, take shape, and shine: “The bold Cameo speaks, the soft Intaglio thinks.”
-What ultimately “speaks” and “thinks” through the “bold Cameo” in this passage is an industrial supply and production chain, from clay harvesting to mineral mining, chemical processing, and factory finishing: a kind of proto-Marxist prosopopeia that makes the commodity’s power an indexical expression of the human labor and globally-sourced materials that went into its production.
-Darwin’s remediation makes clear that these occulted agencies (“GNOMES”) contribute to the semiotic and affective efficacy of the cameo (its power to “speak,” “think,” and “call the Pearly drops from Pity’s eye, / Or stay Despair’s disanimating sigh”).
-But as we will see, it is not quite clear that their meaning agrees with its milquetoast motto – Am I Not A Man and a Brother? – actually printed thereon.
+Commenting on passages such as this some thirty years ago, Maureen McNeil shrewdly observed that Darwin’s industrial poetry erased workers from the scene, instead attributing labor “to ‘gnomes’ who magically perform the work required” (17, 19).
+Yet equipped with mining and prospecting hammers, presiding over kilns, grinding pigments with a “strong arm,” molding and glazing forms with a “charm’d . . . touch,” these “GNOMES” certainly insinuate the working people at Wedgwood’s factory and across his far-flung supply and production chain.
+Rather than eliminate human producers, Darwin’s incessant apostrophes to earth-men in the plural encompass human laborers together with the materials, tools, and machines they work, conjoining both sources of occulted value that contribute to the animate “magic” of commodities.
+“Charm’d by your touch,” Darwin repeats, the molten metals pour, harden, refine, take shape, and shine: “The bold Cameo speaks, the soft Intaglio thinks.”
+What ultimately “speaks” and “thinks” through the “bold Cameo” in this passage is an industrial supply and production chain, from clay harvesting to mineral mining, chemical processing, and factory finishing: a kind of proto-Marxist prosopopoeia that makes the commodity’s power an indexical expression of the human labor and globally-sourced materials that went into its production.
+Darwin’s remediation makes clear that these occulted agencies (“GNOMES”) contribute to the semiotic and affective efficacy of the cameo (its power to “speak,” “think,” and “call the pearly drops from Pity’s eye, / Or stay Despair’s disanimating sigh”).
+But as we will see, it is not quite clear that their meaning agrees with its milquetoast motto—Am I Not A Man and a Brother?—actually printed thereon.

-On the earthen side of Darwin’s gnomic conjunction, a “new” materialist emphasis on nonhuman agency – particularly on the kind of “natural technicity” I explored in the previous section – is indeed emphatic in this section of The Economy of Vegetation.
+On the earthen side of Darwin’s gnomic conjunction, a “new” materialist emphasis on nonhuman agency—particularly on the kind of “natural technicity” I explored in the previous section—is indeed emphatic in this section of The Economy of Vegetation.
 Mineral processes of taking shape and appearing, including in splendid, highly wrought forms, are literally and scientifically at stake in the Earth Canto, as in this passage on the process by which acids transmute chalk into gemstones: